Interpretive Struggles Around Universal Rights and Diversity

 Leibniz Institute for Contemporary History

-In the early 1990s, the disintegration of Yugoslavia and the wars that followed triggered intense debates in European politics and public opinion.
+In the early 1990s, the disintegration of Yugoslavia and the wars that followed triggered disputes among European governments and intense debates in parliaments, civil society organizations, and media outlets.
 Attempts to redraw political borders by force, as well as the scale of the violence, called into question fundamental norms of international politics.
-This subproject analyzes European – especially British and German – reactions to developments in the (post-)Yugoslav space, examining how public and non-public interpretive struggles influenced policy-making processes.

 Conflicts over meanings on/with human rights